-The total mintage for the 1870-CC half eagle was 7,675 pieces.
-Although this was not the lowest mintage amongst the Carson City Mint issues of the series, it saw the most widespread circulation.
-Relatively few examples of the original mintage managed to survive, with most of these heavily worn or exhibiting various problems.
-It is estimated that 50 to 60 pieces survive across all grades.
+The total mintage for the 1870-CC Half Eagle was 7,675 pieces.
+This was not the lowest mintage among the Carson City Mint issues of the series, but it did experience the most widespread circulation.
+Relatively few examples managed to survive, with most of these heavily worn or exhibiting various problems.
+It is estimated that fewer than 100 pieces still exist across all grades, with only a handful in uncirculated grades.

 One of the finest known examples graded PCGS MS-61 sold for $103,500 at auction in 2012.
 In more recent years, examples graded AU-58 have sold for even higher amounts.

 - Composition: 90% Gold, 10% Copper